ATLFlight/ros-examples/README.md

 #### Machine Vision SDK License Installation

 The Machine Vision SDK will need a license file to run.
-Obtain the license file from [here](https://developer.qualcomm.com/sdflight-key-req)
+Obtain a research and development license file from [here](https://developer.qualcomm.com/sdflight-key-req)

 The license file needs to be placed at the same location as the MV SDK library **libmv.so**.